 - Print out and complete the Liability Waiver.

 - Provide verification of income of $40,000 or less annually, e.g. a copy of last year’s W-2, 2 or 3 consecutive pay-stubs, letter from your employer, Social Security Award letter or work force unemployment card.
 Please feel free to black out any personal information such as Social Security numbers or Tax ID numbers.
 We just need your name and address on the document.

-- A recent photo of your dog is required.
-If you so choose, you can also sign the Photo Waiver Form in exchange for a $5.00 reduction in your co-pay.
+- A recent photo of your dog is NOT required.
+However, if you would like, you can sign the Photo Waiver Form in exchange for a $5.00 reduction in your co-pay.
 The picture will be used for fundraising or marketing purposes.

 - Please email the Liability Waiver, your income verification, recent photo and optional Photo Waiver Form to email@example.com or mail to:

 PO Box 2352

 Los Lunas, NM 87031